Charging customers fees for COES

 Specifically, ESV advises the following:

 A Registered Electrical Contractor (REC) or Restricted Electrical Licence holder (REL) can seek payment from their customers for the purchase amount of Certificates of Electrical Safety (COES).
-The authorised amount for COES is legislated in the Electricity Safety Act s45B(12) and Regulation 255 of the Electricity Safety (Installations) Regulations 2009.
+The authorised amount for COES is legislated in the Electricity Safety Act s45B(12) and Regulation 265 of the Electricity Safety (General) Regulations 2019.
 This amount is GST exempt.

 However, an REC or REL may elect to charge their customers an additional handling fee for their time in purchasing the COES, filling it out and lodging it with ESV as required.
 This additional fee amount is determined by the REC or REL and should be explained by the REC or REL to their customer.